Henda Ayari

-Henda Ayari (born 4 December 1976 in Rouen, France) is a French writer, feminist and secular activist.
+Henda Ayari (born 4 December 1976) is a French writer, feminist and secular activist.

 Previously a Salafi Muslim, in 2015 she founded the association Libératrices, which helps defend women and prevent radicalisation.

 Biography

-Henda Ayari was born on 4 December 1976 in Rouen to a father of Algerian origins and a mother of Tunisian origin, both non-practicing Muslims.
+Henda Ayari was born on 4 December 1976 in Rouen to a father of Algerian origin and a mother of Tunisian origin, both non-practicing Muslims.
 Her mother was violent towards her, and her father abandoned the family.